luckymrwang/ingress-nginx/docs/deploy/baremetal.md

 ```

 !!! danger "Security considerations"
-    Enabling this option **exposes every system daemon to the Ingress-Nginx Controller** on any network interface,
+    Enabling this option **exposes every system daemon to the NGINX Ingress controller** on any network interface,
     including the host's loopback.
 Please evaluate the impact this may have on the security of your system carefully.

 !!! example